What is SEND?

 SEND stands for special educational needs and disability.

-A child or young person has special educational needs and disabilities if they have a learning difficulty or a disability that means they need additional support in the classroom to support their access to education.
+A child or young person may have special educational needs if they experience difficulties when learning or have a disability that means they need additional support in the classroom to support their access to education.

 Every child or young person may experience challenges with their learning at some point.
-For most, these difficulties are often overcome with support from teachers and home.
-However, they may need extra help or provision put in place to help them to have the same opportunities as others.
+For most, these difficulties are often overcome with support from teachers and parents at home.
+However, for some, they may need extra help or provision to help them access the same learning opportunities as other pupils.